What are your psychotherapy fees?

 Is pre-approval required under any circumstances, such as from my primary care physician, before I can start or obtain mental health reimbursement for services?

 Another option for you to consider in terms of working with an out-of-network provider is to download and set up the “Better” app (www.getbetter.co).
 Once you have this app, go to the FAQs and “Contact Us” sections.
-You can send them a note saying that you need help verifying whether or not your insurance plan will reimburse you for out-of-network services with a licensed clinical psychologist in Los Angeles, California.
+You can send them a note saying that you need help verifying whether or not your insurance plan will reimburse you for out-of-network services with a licensed clinical psychologist in your specific city in California or New York (depending on where you would be calling from).
 “Better” will help you with this, and with understanding your out-of-network coverage.